 When I choose to switch from MailChimp to Aweber, cost was of course a factor, but I also wanted more control, more flexibility over the design of my emails and web forms.

 Overall, I feel AWeber gives me more options, it’s user-friendly and easy to use.

 Every emailing marketing software company will offer an autoresponder service – an automated list of emails which are sent out to your email subscribers once they sign up.

 You can choose the time intervals of when you want your emails to be sent out and you can send a spontaneous email (broadcast email) at any time you like if you have a special promotion or important news update you need to send to your readers.

-When a customer opts in via your web form and decides they want to receive your emails – you’ll want to send an initial thank you email and follow them up with a list of emails that offer useful and high value content.
+When a website visitor opts in via your web form and decides they want to receive your emails – it’s good practice to send an initial thank you email and follow them up with a list of emails that offer useful and high value content.

 Exactly what you send out will, of course, depend on what niche you are in and what your website is about.

 At TheMakeMoneyOnlineBlog.com I offer a free 7 Day Email Course on how to make money online where I go through the steps to building an online business.

 Many bloggers use their email lists to keep people up to date with their recent blog posts.

 Both AWeber and MailChimp give you the ability to create emails and add them to your autoresponder sequences.
 They both give you the option of when you want your emails to be sent and in what order and they both give you stats on email opens and click through rates.